During the training program, you will need to complete assessment tasks in addition to the Phase 1 and Phase 2 exams.

 Foundation Modules and Clinical Assignments - During Phase 1SMART ProgramCase ReportsPractical Oncology Experience (POE)Mini-Clinical Evaluation (Mini-CEX)Director of Training AssessmentClinical Supervisor AssessmentMulti-source Feedback (MSF)Trainee Assessment of Training Sites (TATS)

 Foundation Modules are reports focusing on the foundation principles of the oncological sciences.
 Clinical Assignments (CAs) are reports in which you answer a series of questions in the oncology sciences using a real clinical case.

-You must complete one foundation module and five clinical assignments before you sit the Phase 1 exam:
+You must complete five clinical assignments before you sit the Phase 1 exam:

 Ensure that you have selected the correct clinical assignment box when submitting the form to your Director of Training.

 Please note that all clinical assignment content will continue to be examinable.